-2. Debate & Simulation Game (20%)
+1. Debate & Simulation Game (50%)

 As the course will be interactive, students should participate in an active way.
-Oxford-style debates and simulation games will be organised during the course on specific subjects.
-Students will be asked to participate in the expert activity and the EUCO Simulation Game to defend a specific position using the empirical as well as practical knowledge developed during the course.
+Students will be asked to participate as expert and in the EUCO Simulation Game.

-3. Oral exam (50%)
+2. Oral exam (50%)

 The exam consists of a discussion with the Professor.
-The professor will start with questions concerning the paper and then continue with issues of the course as debated during the sessions.1
+The professor will start with questions concerning written assignment and then continue with issues of the course as debated during the sessions.
+1